knightazura/ghost-sdk/Hosting-providers.md

 Cons:

 Only one really - no access to the filesystem.
 Currently, deploys are all or nothing, and the entire deployment is dropped when a new one occurs.
-This means that by default, the 'content' folder and teh sqlite database get deleted any time a new deployment occurs.
-You can't just upload a new file or two and restart the application.
+This means that by default, the 'content' folder and the sqlite database get deleted any time a new version of Ghost is deployed.
+You can't just upload a file or two and restart the application.

 There is, however, persistent file storage available in /app-storage (env. variable: CLOUD_DIR).
 This would be an ideal location for the 'content' folder, as it could be shared among multiple instances of ghost, or a single instance scaled across multiple "Servos".
+See https://modulus.io/codex/projects/file_storage

 One would think the SQLite database file could also be placed in /app-storage, but for some reason it cannot.
-It just causes a bunch of Node/SQLite errors to occur when Ghost runs for the first time.
+Doing so just causes a bunch of Node/SQLite errors to occur when Ghost runs for the first time.
 Customer support didn't really have an answer as to why an SQLite DB could not be stored in /app-storage other than "It's not SQLite friendly".

 ** Possible Solutions**